dsmsuite/dsmsuite.github.io/user_guide.md

 The following steps are required to be able to view dependencies in the DSM viewer.

 1. Analyze code with the selected analyzer.
+2. Transform the DSI dependency file.
-2. Build the DSM file.
+3. Build the DSM file.
-3. Open the DSM file to show it in the viewer.
+4. Open the DSM file to show it in the viewer.

 ## Step 1: Running the analyzer